JediTagger/theonequiz/README.md

 What gets logged to the console when the following code executes?
 Explain why.

-42. Because the steve() call site is global.
+42, because the steve() call site is global.

 ```
 var answer = "42";